microsoft/WindowsProtocolTestSuites/TestSuites/BranchCache/docs/BranchCache_UserGuide.md

 ### <a name="_Toc395793808"/>Verify the Connectivity

 After the network setup is finished, verify the connectivity from Client to ContentServer and from Client to HostedCacheServer.
-Log in Client1 and then use the following command to check the connectivity between the computers:
+Log in Client and then use the following command to check the connectivity between the computers:

 * Open PowerShell window;

 * Type following commands below to check:

 	_Ping ContentServer_

-	_Ping HostedCacheServer_
+	_Ping HCServer_

 Do not proceed with the configuration of the test suite until connectivity is confirmed.
 Any issue with network connectivity must be resolved before test suite configuration.

 ### <a name="_Toc395793809"/>Installed Files and Folders

-Install BranchCache.msi on Client1, after installation succeed, the following folders and files will be added, which you can find in the location: C:\MicrosoftProtocolTests\BranchCache\ _&#60; version &#35;  &#62;_ \
+Install BranchCache.msi on Client, after installation succeed, the following folders and files will be added, which you can find in the location: C:\MicrosoftProtocolTests\BranchCache\ _&#60; version &#35;  &#62;_ \

 ![image3.png](./image/BranchCache_UserGuide/image3.png)
 Note